coderedcorp/wagtail-cache/docs/getting_started/django_settings.rst

 .. versionadded:: 2.0

-   This setting will ignore tracking/advertising URL paramters, and is ON by default.
+   This setting will ignore tracking/advertising URL parameters, and is ON by default.
 To restore the old behavior, set to ``None``.

 A list of strings (regular expressions) to ignore from the URL querystring when